 From the years 2000 through 2008, the fee income from real estate and appraiser licensees significantly exceeded the Agency's expenditures.
 This was due to a significant increase in new licensees.
 However, the licensee population started declining in 2008 and continued until FY15, which showed a slight increase of 171 licensees.
 In FY16, there was an increase of 2,174 licensees.
 In FY17, there was an increase of 3,650 licensees.
+In FY18 there was an increase of 4,124 licensees.
 In addition to the amounts appropriated by the State each year to the Commission, the Commission is allowed by law to retain revenue collected from disciplined licensees to reimburse the Commission for its administrative, investigative, legal costs and expenses ("Retained Revenue").

-Report of Revenues Collected and Amounts Expended by the GREC & GREAB for Amended FY 2017
+Report of Revenues Collected and Amounts Expended by the GREC & GREAB for Amended FY 2018